Great programs for smoothies, soups, frozen desserts, and purees. Comes with a cookbook, guide, and instructional video.

 The smaller, personal-size Vitamix blenders aren’t quite as powerful.
 They typically feature a 750-watt motor, which is strong enough to blend smoothies, salsas, soups, and other tasty creations in smaller amounts.

-Nearly all Vitamix blenders feature variable speeds with as many as 10 speed settings.
+Nearly all Vitamix blenders feature variable speed dials with as many as 10 speed settings.

-Variable speeds allow you to get the exact texture you want for all the ingredients you put in the blender.
+Variable speed control allows you to get the exact texture you want for all the ingredients you put in the blender.

 The more speeds a model has, the more control you have over your blend.

-Many Vitamix blenders have preset programs that make whipping up your favorite smoothies and hot soups foolproof.
+Many Vitamix blenders have preset program settings that make whipping up your favorite smoothies and hot soups foolproof.

 Simply put your ingredients in the container, press a button, and the blender will choose the right speed and duration for the food or beverage you’re preparing.